 To make the glaze combine the reserved pineapple juice and about 1 cup powdered sugar to make a glaze.
 Whisk until smooth.
 Add more or less sugar for proper consistency.
 Drizzle over cooled cake.

-This cake is certainly moist but should not be wet.
-If it is browning too quickly, tent loosely with foil for the last 15 minutes or so of baking.
+This cake is very moist but should not be wet.
+If it's browning too quickly, tent loosely with foil for the last 15 minutes or so of baking.
 When testing for doneness make sure the toothpick comes out almost clean, with no wet batter.
 A few moist crumbs is normal.

 When draining the pineapple, don't worry about getting every drop but it should be drained pretty well.

 Just like Pineapple Upside Down Cake is not dry, neither is this cake.
 If you're looking for traditional Pound Cake texture and crumb, this is not the cake for you.
 If you LOVE pineapple and love that something different, give it a try!

 Here are a few more pineapple dessert recipes you may like: